Save the Date

 Ad Hoc Mid-Career & Beyond: Tonya Moon, Chair

 The Research Gala provides an opportunity for graduate students to receive valuable feedback on their research, network with experts in the field of gifted education and showcase their research.
-We are currently accepting submissions for the NAGC Research & Evaluation Network Graduate Student Research Gala, to be held during the 2014 NAGC convention in Baltimore, MD (Nov 13-16).
+We are currently accepting submissions for the NAGC Research & Evaluation Network Graduate Student Research Gala, to be held during the 2015 NAGC Convention in Phoenix, AZ (Nov 12-15).
+The deadline for submissions is July 1, 2015.
 Although participation in the research gala is not a requirement, it is highly encouraged among participants.

 Winners will be selected for the following categories:

 **Please note that the Doctoral-level Completed Research category no longer includes completed dissertation research; however, doctoral students may want to consider submitting their completed dissertation research for the Research and Evaluation Network Dissertation Award.
-You may contact the Graduate Student Research Gala Chair, Dr. Lisa Hall Foster at Lisa_Foster@gse.harvard.edu for further information about the Dissertation Award.
+You may contact the Graduate Student Research Gala Chair, Cindy Gilson at firstname.lastname@example.org for further information about the Dissertation Award.